 What to Expect at UURAF

 There is a great deal of activity happening throughout the event.
-Contact the Undergraduate Research Office with questions during and prior to the forum.
+An information desk is located on the Concourse and is a good resource for answering questions during the in-person event.
+If you have technical issues related to the virtual event site, please use the chat box.
+Contact the Undergraduate Research Office with questions prior to the forum.

 - Delivery: The presentation was organized and delivered in a clear, engaging, and professional manner.